mikekoscinski/pokedex/readme.md

 Back-end: Node.js, Express.js, PostgreSQL

-## TODO:

-Create tables, for each pokemon, of:

-- sprite/artwork (gen1-3 sprites, early sugimori, present sugimori)

-- The pokedex entry for each game version from gens 1-3

-- Moves

-- Evolution trees (evolved from __ at level __; evolves into __ at level __)

 ## History of design trade-offs:

 2020-10-30: Originally wanted to maintain a separate table of pokemon base stats for each generation of the game.
 However, base stats stayed the same (for all pokemon) throughout the gen 2-3 games.
 Gen 1 pokemon had different base stats in the gen 1 game, but they were modified in gen 2 and remained the same in gen 3.
 I have decided to only use the gen 3 base stats to ensure consistency when comparing the relative merits of pokemon across generations.